dinhngoc267/beam_search_seq2seq/README.md

 The idea of his approach is nice which uses Node and Linked List structure.

-But the implementation of Beam Search seems not true:
+But the implementation of Beam Search seems not correct:
 - About definition of a step
 - And finding end nodes is not correct